na-na-hi/renget/archive/iftod.md

 \>Time has lost all meaning.
 \>"...How long... have you all been standing there?"
 \>No awkward shuffling, no convenient coughing.
 The ensuing stillness is practically suffocating.
-\>Just another day in the New World.
+\>Just another day in the New World.%%

 \########################################

-\>Reach for the Tobi Kadachi stuck on the ceiling, scolding him for the hundredth time about climbing too high for him to get himself down on his own
+%darkgreen%\>Reach for the Tobi Kadachi stuck on the ceiling, scolding him for the hundredth time about climbing too high for him to get himself down on his own
 \>A frightened Rathian smacks into your back, claws digging into your skin as she tries to craw beneath your shirt through the back of your collar
 \>Seregios swoops around you like an agitated bird, squawking irritably, while Rathian frantically tries to hide herself quicker, tearing up your shirt and scratching your skin
 \>Suddenly your leg buckles as Great Girros sinks his numbing fangs into your calf much to the cackling amusement of a goading Gendrome
 \>Nearly slip on a mixture of Mizutsune’s soap and Namielle's saltwater as you stumble, almost tossing the shrieking Tobi in your arms as you try to steady yourself
-\>Before you can recover, the room glows ominously as Safi’Jiiva, Fatalis, Alatreon, and Behemoth ready their strongest attacks in a 4-way standoff in the corner for the title of strongest Monstie
+\>Before you can recover, the room glows ominously as Safi’Jiiva, Fatalis, Alatreon, and Behemoth ready their strongest attacks in a 4-way standoff in the corner for the title of strongest Monstie%%
 I hope a job at a monstie daycare has good health benefits